JetBrains/intellij-sdk-docs/tutorials/build_system/gradle_guide.md

 The Gradle plugin will fetch the specified JetBrains Runtime as needed.

 ### Managing Directories Used by the Gradle Plugin
-There are several attributes to control where the Gradle plugin places directories for downloads and for use by the IDE Development Instance.
+There are several attributes to control where the Gradle plugin places directories for downloads and use by the IDE Development Instance.

 The location of the [sandbox home](/basics/ide_development_instance.md#sandbox-home-location-for-gradle-based-plugin-projects) directory and its subdirectories can be controlled with Gradle plugin attributes.
 The `intellij.sandboxDirectory` attribute is used to set the path for the sandbox directory to be used while running the plugin in an IDE Development Instance.